ReactUnity/core/README.md

 ## Requirements

 Node is only used while developing and not required in runtime or after the project is built.
 Following are the minimum recommended versions.
+Use latest stable versions when possible.

 - Node 12
 - Unity 2020.3
+- TMPro 3.x

 ## Installing